FBonino/Funtivity/README.md

 ### About

-<p style = "margin: 0 30px"> Project created during Henry's bootcamp as an individual examination instance.
-Using the [Rest Countries API](https://restcountries.eu/rest/v2/all) I created a database, backend and frontend and later deployed the SPA (single page application) to Vercel, Heroku and ElephantSQL.
-The app allows the user to add activities (with their difficulty, duration and season when it can be done) and asign them to any country, search for a country by it's name, filter by continent or activity difficulty, order results alphabetically or by the cities population(both ascending and descending), and access a country's details with the activities it has included. </p>
+Project created during Henry's bootcamp as an individual examination instance.
+Using the [Rest Countries API](https://restcountries.eu/rest/v2/all/) I created a database, backend and frontend and later deployed the SPA (single page application) to Vercel, Heroku and ElephantSQL.
+The app allows the user to add activities (with their difficulty, duration and season when it can be done) and asign them to any country, search for a country by it's name, filter by continent or activity difficulty, order results alphabetically or by the cities population(both ascending and descending), and access a country's details with the activities it has included.

 </br>